hseera/neocortix-jmeter-histogram/README.md

 ```
 1: Make sure above prerequisite are met first.
 2: Copy all the TestPlan_result_*.csv files generated from the Neocotrix test run and place them in the same folder as the script.
+3: Replace the default value for TRANSACTION_NAME with the transaction name for which you want to generate histrogram.
-3: Run the python script
+4: Run the python script
 ```

+### Enhancements
+1: Pass transaction name as parameter to the script

 ## Authors